Librarika/manual/docs/users.md

 ## Linked Members

-Linked Members is the section where you can see the list of users who have access to the members area section of your library.
+Linked members is the section where you can see the list of users who have access to the members area section of your library.
 Basically they are the members or patrons with log in access.

-To view the list of Linked Members, please follow the below steps:
+To view the list of linked members, please follow the below steps:

 * Click on `Switch to Linked Members` button from the top of the users section.